Ugochukwuodinaka/International-Trade-And-Finance-Analysis/README.md

 ## Project Overview
 ### Introduction:
 The “International Trade and Finance Analysis” project will look into global trade and financial flows using UNDP data.
 This will focus on key indicators to understand country to country economic relationships.
+The data involves Historical Trade and Finance Data for 190+ countries by UNDP

 ## Objectives: